ugtrain/ugtrain/README.md

 These also come with **automatic adaptation** for dynamic memory so that you can use them right away on your system after executing it.

-Furthermore, security measures like **ASLR and PIE are bypassed**.
+Furthermore, security measures like **ASLR/PIC/PIE are bypassed**.
 Together with **universal checks**, reliable and stable static memory cheating is provided.
-Ugtrain works with most games on Linux this way.
+Ugtrain works with most C/C++ games on Linux this way.
 With **scanmem** it integrates the best memory search on Linux and there is even **no need for root privileges**.

 What a **game trainer** is: <br/>